mekiert/vitest-auto-mock/README.md

 });
 ```

-### Working with @testing-library/react
+### ✅ Working with @testing-library/react
 The primary goal of the library was to make React elements mocking easier.
 It is checked that `vitest-auto-mock` is working with `@testing-library/react`.

+### ✅ Working with JavaScript
+The library is providing support for types of `vitest` mocks.
+However, it is possible to use it within JavaScript tests.

 ## Usage without a plugin
 Usage of the plugin is optional.
 Without it, the mocks will not be automatically created, but the function `vitestAutoMock` will still be providing types of the mocked entity.
 In other words, it works as a type safety check for mocks.
+The behaviour is the same as `vi.mocked` function.

 In this example the plugin is not used, therefore `vi.mock` function must be called manually.
 However, the functionality of type checking is still working.